Government House, Darwin

 Government House is the office and official residence of the Administrator of the Northern Territory in Darwin, Australia.
 Built between 1870 and 1871, with later renovations between 1878 and 1879, the building is set on 13,000 square metres of hillside gardens in the centre of the Darwin business district, on The Esplanade.

 History

 Government House is the oldest European building in the Northern Territory.
 Government House has been the home of successive Government Residents and Administrators since 1871.
 The house is an example of a mid-Victorian Gothic villa, here adapted for the local climate by the addition of numerous shaded verandahs and porches.
 It has endured cyclones, earthquakes, enemy bombing raids, infestations of white ants and rowdy public demonstrations to remain one of the most spectacular and attractive buildings in Darwin.

+Of its construction early resident Harriet Douglas Daly said:

 On 17 December 1918, Government House became the focal point of political turmoil and union unrest against John Gilruth's administration.
 About 1000 demonstrators marched to Government House where they burnt an effigy of Gilruth and demanded his resignation.
 The incident became well known as the Darwin Rebellion.